Extraterrestrial life: Cosmic pluralism

 The Greek Epicurus proposed that other worlds may have their own animals and plants.

 The modern concept of extraterrestrial life is based on assumptions that were not commonplace during the early days of astronomy.
 The first explanations for the celestial objects seen in the night sky were based on mythology.
 Scholars from Ancient Greece were the first to consider that the universe is inherently understandable and rejected explanations based on supernatural incomprehensible forces, such as the myth of the Sun being pulled across the sky in the chariot of Apollo.
 They had not developed the scientific method yet and based their ideas on pure thought and speculation, but they developed precursor ideas to it, such as that explanations had to be discarded if they contradict observable facts.
 The discussions of those Greek scholars established many of the pillars that would eventually lead to the idea of extraterrestrial life, such as Earth being round and not flat.
 The cosmos was first structured in a geocentric model that considered that the sun and all other celestial bodies revolve around Earth.
 However, they did not consider them as worlds.
 In Greek understanding, the world was composed by both Earth and the celestial objects with noticeable movements.
 Anaximander thought that the cosmos was made from apeiron, a substance that created the world, and that the world would eventually return to the cosmos.

 Eventually two groups emerged, the atomists that thought that matter at both Earth and the cosmos was equally made of small atoms of the classical elements (earth, water, fire and air), and the Aristotelians who thought that those elements were exclusive of Earth and that the cosmos was made of a fifth one, the aether.
 Atomist Epicurus thought that the processes that created the world, its animals and plants should have created other worlds elsewhere, along with their own animals and plants.
-Aristotle thought instead that all the earth element naturally fell towards the center of the universe, and that would make it impossible for other planets to exist elsewhere.
-Under that reasoning, Earth was not only in the center, it was also the only planet in the universe.
+Aristotle thought instead that all the earth element naturally fell towards the centre of the universe, and that would make it impossible for other planets to exist elsewhere.
+Under that reasoning, Earth was not only in the centre, it was also the only planet in the universe.